-This deliverable reports on the plan to ensure the sustainability of META-SHARE, an Open Resource Infrastructure, established within META-NET alliance (T4ME, META-NORD, METANET4U, CESAR).
+This deliverable is the elaborated version of a preliminary deliverable D5.3a and it reports on the plan to ensure the sustainability of META-SHARE, a Language Resource Infrastructure, established within META-NET alliance (T4ME, META-NORD, METANET4U, CESAR).
 The aim is to describe the infrastructure, the services it offers (and associated functionalities) and draw the list of those that would serve the community for the next 2 to 5 years.
-The report elaborates a sustainability plan that would be supported by the players involved in the projects and others from within the HLT community.

-This report does not intend to design a Business Model (nor a Business Plan).
+The report elaborates a sustainability plan that is supported by the players involved in the projects and others from within the HLT community.
+This report does not intend to design a Business Model (nor a Business Plan), but provides a list of technical and personnel effort requirements to maintain the nodes in META-SHARE network and accompanying dissemination activities.

-It is important for our Open Resource Exchange Facility, or META-SHARE, to clearly identify its positioning within a value-chain of existing infrastructures serving, at different levels, the Language Technology (LT) community and using LRs to do so.
+It is important for the META-NET Language Resource Exchange Facility, or META-SHARE, to clearly identify its positioning within a value-chain of existing infrastructures serving, at different levels, the Language Technology (LT) community and using LRs to do so.
 It is important for META-SHARE to identify and fulfill requirements of the LT players (users of LR and LT, LR providers, distributors, producers, evaluators, etc.).
 It is therefore important to review the services it offers and see what the requirements for their sustainability are, as well as the commitments of the players involved to ensure such sustainability.

-To achieve this goal, we first identify the various services offered via META-SHARE and which are important/required by the Language Technology community.
-We then draw a list of priorities and finally express the intent of various players with respect to the investment they plan to bring in to ensure that the infrastructure is durable.
+To achieve this goal, we first identified the various services offered via META-SHARE and which are important/required by the Language Technology community.
+We then draw a list of priorities and finally express the intent and achievements so far of various players with respect to the investment they plan to bring in to ensure that the infrastructure is durable.